 To make a dairy free and vegan cream cheese frosting, you will NEED to be able to consume either soy or almond.
 Importunately, there aren’t any top 8 allergy free cream cheese options on the market yet.
 Additionally, if you can’t do trace amounts of allergens, you’ll need to use the right brand of dairy free cream cheese.
 You can learn more about this in our Dairy Free Swaps article.

-Free From: Wheat/Gluten, Dairy, Egg, Soy**, Tree Nut** (including Coconut), Peanut, Fish, Shellfish, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Berries, Buckwheat, Celery, Citrus, Cruciferous, Garlic, Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry, Red Meat, Rice, Seeds, Squash & Gourd, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Tomato, Yeast
+Free From: Wheat/Gluten, Dairy, Egg, Soy**, Tree Nut** (including Coconut), Peanut, Fish, Shellfish, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Berries, Buckwheat, Carrot, Celery, Cinnamon, Citrus, Cruciferous, Garlic, Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry, Red Meat, Rice, Seeds, Squash & Gourd, Stone Fruits, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Tomato, Yeast

 Friendly To: FPIES, Vegan

 **You will need to select a dairy free cream cheese that contains either soy or tree nut(s) to make this recipe work.
 More expensive brands will have less ingredients and avoid less common allergens such as pea protein (from what we’ve found in our area).
 However, then you may find other less common allergens such as mushroom (extract for freshness).

 How do you harden cream cheese frosting?